-Kriste Peoples is a co-founding leader of Outdoor Afro Colorado, a Girls Lead for Life rock climbing instructor with Women’s Wilderness and the founder of Black Women’s Alliance of Denver.
+Kriste Peoples is a co-founding leader of Outdoor Afro Colorado, a Girls Lead for Life rock climbing instructor with Women’s Wilderness, a hike leader and women’s trail running coach for Life’s Too Short Fitness, and the founder of Black Women’s Alliance of Denver.
 Her work in the field of equity and inclusion in nature engages her passion for connecting underrepresented communities to new, empowering narratives of wellness.
 “It’s a real privilege to speak to groups about little known histories and experiences of people who are often overlooked in the dominant picture of outdoor adventure and exploration,” she says.
 “I’m proud to be part of a growing cohort of activists and advocates of color who are working on all fronts—and behind the scenes—to engage underrepresented communities in the outdoors.”

 Runner Up: Sean McCoy

 WHO IS THE ULTIMATE COLORADO RESIDENT BADASS?